ant0n-grachev/parking-app/README.md

 ## Features

+- **Mobile-First Design:**
+  - Max-width 448px (md breakpoint) for mobile-optimized experience
+  - Centered on desktop screens

-- **4 Screen Flow:**
+- **3 Screen Flow:**
-  - Search: Enter location and time to find parking
-  - Map View: See available spots on Google Maps with pricing
+  - Home/Map: See available spots on Google Maps with search bar on top
   - Spot Details: View detailed information about a parking spot
   - Confirm Booking: Review and confirm your reservation